 Sometimes the rabies virus can spread to pets, such as dogs, cats, and ferrets.
 But household pets rarely get rabies, because most of them get rabies vaccines.
 Pets that stay indoors are very unlikely to get rabies.

-It's possible to get rabies even when you don't see an animal bite.
+It's possible to get rabies even when you don't see an animal bite or scratch.
 For example, bat bites or scratches may be so small that you don't notice them.
-If you or your children come in direct contact with a bat, or if you find a bat in a closed room with a sleeping person, call your doctor right away.
+If you or your children come in direct contact with a bat, or if you find a bat in a closed room with a sleeping person, contact your doctor right away.
+The doctor can advise you on what to do next.

 What are the symptoms?

-Rabies in humans begins with symptoms such as fever, cough, or sore throat.
-Later, symptoms become more serious and can include restlessness, hallucinations, and seizures.
+Rabies in humans begins with flu-like symptoms such as fever, headache, or weakness.
+There may also be pain or itching at the site of the bite or scratch.
+Later, symptoms become more serious and can include anxiety, confusion, hallucinations, and seizures.
 The final stage is coma and death.

 How is rabies treated?